ks-jyothsna/python-projects/06_Reeborg-the-robot/README.md

 # 🤖 Reeborg’s World – Hurdles 1 to 4

 ## 🧭 Overview
-This project contains Python solutions for the **Reeborg’s World Hurdles Challenges 1 to 4** Reeborg is a robot that must navigate a path with obstacles (hurdles) to reach a goal.
+This project contains Python solutions for the **Reeborg’s World Hurdles Challenges 1 to 4** and **Maze Challenge** Reeborg is a robot that must navigate a path with obstacles (hurdles) to reach a goal.
 Each challenge introduces new logic to handle increasing difficulty.

+The final **Escape the maze** guides Reeborg through a **maze** full of twists and turns to reach the goal flag 🏁.
+Reeborg must **find the correct path automatically** — without pre-programmed directions — by using logic to decide when to move, turn, or change direction.

 ---